One of the major new features in iOS 7 is the all-new Photos app to go along with the redesigned Camera app, which we covered few days back.

 - In the row at the bottom, you have the option to Copy the photo to the clipboard, Play a Slideshow of the photos, AirPlay the photo to your Apple TV, Assign it to a Contact, Use it as a Wallpaper, or Print it.

 - Unfortunately, you will have to use the same workaround if you want to share more than 5 photos as Mail option isn’t available when you select more than 5 photos.

 - The redesigned Share panel in iOS 7 is a lot more extendable, and should make it very easy for Apple to add new sharing options in the future.

 - You can share a photo or share all the photos from your favorite moments.

 - You can now share photos as well as videos via the Shared Photo Stream feature.

-- People you share with, can also post photos, videos and comment to your stream.
+- People you share with, will also be able to post photos, videos and comment to your stream.
 The new Activity view that can be accessed via the Shared tab, lets you see the latest updates from all your shared photo streams in one place.

-Overall, I really like the changes Apple has made to the Photos app.
+Overall, we really like the changes Apple has made to the Photos app.
 It makes the Camera roll a lot more manageable, and should make finding older photos and videos a lot more easier.
-It will take sometime to get used to the new Photos app, but I prefer the automatic organization of photos and videos works quite well compared to the tedious task of creating albums manually.
+We need to see how the grouping of photos into Collections and Moments work, but if the automatic organization of photos and videos works well then most users will end up relying on it rather than going through the tedious task of creating albums manually.

 As always, let us know what you think of the new Photos app in the comments.Like this post?
 Share it!